Meet Anthony

 • Jack Wood Award for Town-Gown Relations from GMU

-• Outstanding Community Service Award from Bernie L. Bates Foundation
+• Outstanding Community Service Awards from the Bernie L. Bates Foundation and the NAACP